 Have the students read selections from Erik H. Erikson’s Childhood and Society (1950) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.

-Have the students examine America’s involvement during the cold war by reading selections from Ernest R. May, American Cold War Strategy—Interpreting NSC 68 (1993).
+Have the students examine America’s involvement during the Cold War by reading selections from Ernest R. May, American Cold War Strategy—Interpreting NSC 68 (1993).

 Focus on the Army-McCarthy hearings and the decline, at last, of “low-blow Joe.”